HERE ARE SOME TOPICS, IDEAS, AND THEMES WE DISCUSS IN OUR CHOCOLATE MAKING SEMINARS!

 Theobroma Cacao grows extremely well on Kauai, but it has some essential requirements for a high yield.
 The most important factor for growing cacao in Hawaii is wind.
 Cacao does not like wind.
 The large leaves are very vulnerable to mechanical damage by rupture at the pulvinus.
 Windspeeds as low at 3-4 meters per second can cause severe damage.

-The large seeds have enough stored energy to allow a new seedling to grow for several weeks with out fertilization.
-To much nitrogen in the first months of growth will kill cacao.
+The large seeds have enough stored energy to allow a new seedling to grow for several weeks without fertilization.
+Too much nitrogen in the first months of growth will kill cacao.

 Mulch is helpful in the first 4 years, after that the cacao canopy provides is own cover.